William9923/William9923/README.md

 <h2><strong>About Me:</strong></h2>

 - Pardon my github stats, been using Gitlab for works nowadays :D
-- For the last 9 months of 2024, I had been focusing on these 3 main things:
+- For the last 9 months of 2024, I had been focusing on these 4 main things:
   1. Improving personal technical writing
   2. Learning more network & infra-related stuff (mostly concepts => then implemented on GCP)
   3. Improving effective communication with fellow engineer & non-engineer
+  4. Deep dive even further on server side engineering (backend), with a bit of frontend related works (building dashboard :D)
 - Currently working as Software Engineer (Platform) at [Gojek](https://www.linkedin.com/company/gojek/) (a ride hriling app), mainly working on improving order allocation by increasing the reliability and building tools for better experience on onboarding new business requirements.
 - Some facts about me (for work):
   1. Mainly working with Golang, Lua, Python.